abhaygupta9397/Chatify/README.md

 A Full-Stack, Real-Time Chat Application

 This project is a complete, full-stack real-time chat application built from the ground up.
-It serves as a comprehensive guide for anyone looking to build a modern, feature-rich messaging platform, covering everything from user authentication to real-time communication and security.
+It serves as a feature-rich messaging platform ,implementing everything from user authentication to real-time communication and security.

 ---